Zac Tubbs

-High school career
+Early life

 Tubbs attended Cullman High School in his hometown of Cullman, Alabama.
 Known for being tremendously strong in the weight room, he garnered nearly every recognition available in his high school career.
 Named a Gridiron Greats All American and Max Emfinger four-star recruit as a senior, Tubbs was selected to The Birmingham News Super All-State Team, the Alabama Sports Writers Association Super 12 Team, and the Mobile Press-Register Elite 18 Team.
 The Birmingham News and Alabama Sports Writers Association both tabbed him a first-team Class 5A All-State selection.
 Tubbs started at left tackle in the Alabama vs. Mississippi All-Star Game Classic.
 Scout.com listed Tubbs as the No.1 offensive lineman in Alabama while 247 Sports composite rankings listed him as the No.1 OT.
 Tubbs signed a full scholarship to the University of Arkansas after being recruited by Georgia, Michigan, Notre Dame, Stanford, Alabama, and the Naval Academy.
 PrepStar on Tubbs: "Tubbs is a gamer.
 He is very coachable and he learns quick.
 Zac had 107 pancake blocks and graded out at 93% his senior year.
 A tremendous pass blocker, Tubbs hasn't allowed a sack his entire high school career."